Skip to page content

 • w-100vw — width expands to 100vw (viewport width)

-• w-fit-content — width constrained to content max-width (for “shrink wrapping”)
+• w-fit-content — width is constrained to the max-width of its content; use this for “shrink wrapping”

 Heights